 Because coming off, Xanax too quickly can produce severe withdrawal symptoms, detoxing from Xanax can be a long process.
 Most healthcare professionals believe that slowly tapering off alprazolam gives the body more time to adjust to being without it.

 Tapering off Xanax usually involves gradually cutting back on the dosage of the drug over an extended period.
 In severe cases of Xanax use, some addiction specialists may recommend that an individual is switched over to a less potent benzodiazepine with a shorter half-life, such as Klonopin, to help their bodies become accustomed to not having the drug in its system.

 Even after uncomfortable or unpleasant withdrawal symptoms subside and the underlying anxiety is treated, other symptoms may occur unexpectedly.
 Some individuals recovering from Xanax use or addiction have reported experiencing short-term memory issues caused by excessive Xanax use.

 Medically assisted detox is the most effective way to stop taking medications such as Xanax because these programs can provide 24/7 assistance for any withdrawal symptoms that may arise.
 Within medical detox programs, individuals are kept as comfortable as possible and given additional medications to help ease any unpleasant withdrawal symptoms they may have.

 Medication-assisted detox can play a vital role in helping individuals stop the use of Xanax for good.
 Many people who try to stop the drug on their own will not succeed due to the intense drug cravings they experience during withdrawal.

-After completing a medical detox program, it is highly recommended that an individual continue alprazolam addiction treatment in an inpatient or outpatient setting.
-A combination of behavioral therapies and medication-assisted treatment are usually the most effective way to combat Xanax addiction.
+After completing a medical detox program, it is highly recommended that an individual continue alprazolam addiction treatment in a residential or outpatient setting.
+A combination of behavioral therapies and medication-assisted treatment is usually the most effective way to combat Xanax addiction.
 Talk therapy is also the most effective way to treat underlying issues with anxiety.